bufbuild-ru/docs/docs/bsr/documentation/create-docs/index.md

 ## Module documentation

-Most documentation comes directly from Protobuf comments, but you should also describe your modules so others can understand their functionality.To create module documentation, add a `README.md` file and push it to the BSR along with your Protobuf files.
+Most documentation comes directly from Protobuf comments, but you should also describe your modules so others can understand their functionality.

+To create module documentation, add a `README.md` file and push it to the BSR along with your Protobuf files.
 If you already have a `README.md` and want to have a different documentation file for the BSR than your source control, name the file `buf.md` instead.
-When both files are present, the BSR displays `buf.md` instead of `README.md`.Because documentation is part of your module, any updates to either `README.md` or `buf.md` create new commits in the BSR.
+When both files are present, the BSR displays `buf.md` instead of `README.md`.

+Because documentation is part of your module, any updates to either `README.md` or `buf.md` create new commits in the BSR.
 You can put the documentation at either the module level or the workspace root.
-Modules within the workspace without their own documentation fall back to the workspace `README.md` file.In this example, the module at `proto/acme/weatherapi/v1` displays its own `README.md` file, and the module at `proto/acme/units/v1` displays the workspace `README.md` file.
+Modules within the workspace without their own documentation fall back to the workspace `README.md` file.

+In this example, the module at `proto/acme/weatherapi/v1` displays its own `README.md` file, and the module at `proto/acme/units/v1` displays the workspace `README.md` file.

 ```text{9,14}
 workspace_root